 Glen Arbor to Traverse City

 On the Leelanau Peninsula, M-22 squeezes onto a narrow isthmus between Lake Michigan and Lake Leelanau, landing in the resort community of Leland.
 In the historic Fishtown district, buy smoked fish at Carlson’s market or grab a sandwich at the Village Cheese Shanty.
-For a more substantial meal, reserve a table at The Riverside Inn up the street.
 M-22 keeps winding up the spike of the peninsula through quaint Northport, then veers back south to Suttons Bay, the most vibrant town on the Leelanau’s east side.
 Check out sportswear and accessories in a time-warp atmosphere at Bahle’s and enjoy the Hop Lot Brewing beer garden.
 Suttons Bay Ciders has a hilltop tasting room with spectacular views.
 For a splurge and pampered stay, book a room at the Inn at Black Star Farms just south of town.